 The business community is providing strong support to the New Colombo Plan and its students.

-Three new programs were recently announced by the Minister for Foreign Affairs, the Hon Julie Bishop MP, to provide opportunities for the business community in Australia and across the region to engage more deeply with the program.
+Three new programs were announced by the Minister for Foreign Affairs, the Hon Julie Bishop MP, to provide opportunities for the business community in Australia and across the region to engage more deeply with the program.

 New Colombo Plan Internship and Mentorship Network